 We can use our timeline to adjust the schedule (and anything or anyone that is impacted by this change).
 The positive part of this challenge is that we’ve already gone through several of the initial tasks and can see that reflected on the timeline.
 While this is a frustrating problem, it feels more manageable because our timeline has kept us organized and on track.

-Knowing how to create a well-organized project timeline is a great first step towards understanding how to utilize this powerful tool, but you may still have a few more questions.
+Knowing how to create a well-organized project timeline is a great first step towards understanding how to use this powerful tool, but you may still have a few more questions.
 You’re not alone.
 Here are answers to a couple common questions people have about project timelines:

 Gantt charts focus more on workflow and task dependencies.
 They are more linear and don’t account for changes or multiple things happening at once.
 Timelines are flexible and adapt easily to changes in project plans.
 They allow the workflow to be updated effortlessly.
 Both serve as visual tools.